davidpeinao/TFG-Blungogo/README.md

 # TFG-Blungogo
-Android app to track physical activities and performance
+Android app to track physical activities and performance.

 This application is the final project of my CS degree.
 It has been developed with Flutter, using Firebase Firestore and Firebase Authentication.